 IN THE OCEAN

-Biodegradable or compostable bags will not break down in the sea.
+Biodegradable trash bags or compostable trash bags will not break down in the sea.

 The term compostable is referred to “home composting“.
 This means if you have a small compost bin at home at have it exposed to UV and keep it at over 50 degrees C (122 F) the bags will breakdown over the course of 10-45 days (depending on the bag)

-From a litter perspective – compostable or biodegradable are not alternatives to plastic bags
+From a litter perspective – compostable trash bags or biodegradable trash bags are not alternatives to plastic bags

 The issue is not what the bags are made of so much as how often they are used (most are single use).
 The idea of single use needs to end.